terramate-io/terramate/docs/cli/cmdline/run.md

 For example, let's say you have a `bin` directory at the root of the Terramate project where you define some scripts that should be ran in each stack.
-In this case, you can have declaration below in the root
+In this case, you can have the declaration below in the root
 directory:

 ```hcl